webrecorder/replayweb.page/site/docs/index.md

 - Several options for fully-functional offline usage, including a standalone desktop app with Flash support.
 - Support for embedding archived items directly into your website!

-### Archives, Repositories And Other Projects Using ReplayWeb.page
+### Archives, Repositories, and Other Projects Using ReplayWeb.page

 ReplayWeb.page allows web archives samlessly integrate into existing web sites, be it repositories, collections, or other archiving services.